What is an IVA?

 When the IVA has been discharged, the Insolvency Practitioner will send you a completion certificate that confirms in writing that you have made all the necessary payments under the arrangement.
 You should scan this and keep it in a safe place in case you need it in future.

 Additionally, the Insolvency Service will take your details off the register and inform the three main credit reference agencies in the UK – Experian, Equifax and Callcredit – to update their records.
 We recommend you also get copies of your credit reports from each of the agencies a 4 or 5 weeks after you receive a completion certificate to make sure that your details are now updated and correct.

-Credit records cover a period of the last six years, and your IVA start date will be the reference used for when it appears on your file.
-If it started more than six years ago, it will no longer appear, but the loan-to-value (LTV) ratio will depend entirely on the lender and their criteria, whether it still shows or not.
+Credit records span six years, and your IVA start date is the reference point for how long it will show on your file.
+If it started more than six years ago, it will no longer appear.
+However, the loan-to-value (LTV) ratio will depend entirely on the lender and their criteria, whether it still shows or not.

-As with all adverse credit events, generally the more recent the IVA, the lower the LTV ratio you are likely to be offered.
-This is not dependant on the status of the IVA alone.
-The lender’s main priority is protecting their money, so if they think you are a higher risk, then they will set terms that ensure they potentially lose as little as possible if it all goes wrong.
+Generally, the more recent the IVA, the lower the LTV ratio you are likely to be offered.
+This is not dependent on the status of the IVA alone.
+The lender’s top concern is protecting their money.
+If they see you as a greater risk, they will establish terms to minimise potential losses if things go wrong.

 There are lenders who will consider applications after sufficient time has passed.
 If you can show that your finances are back on their feet – maybe three years.
 Some lenders may be happy to lend if the IVA was recent and they can see it was settled.

 In all cases, a specialist mortgage adviser will be able to help you find the best lender for you.

 It is possible to get a joint mortgage if one applicant has an IVA on the credit record.
 However, you will have to use a specialist lender that isn’t accessible on the high street.